Telecominfraproject/oopt-gnpy/README.rst

 --------------

    **Note**: `gnpy` supports Python 3 only.
 Python 2 is not supported.
-   `gnpy` requires Python >3.6.5
+   `gnpy` requires Python ≥3.6

    **Note**: the `gnpy` maintainers strongly recommend the use of Anaconda for managing dependencies.

 It is recommended that you use a "virtual environment" when installing `gnpy`.
-Do not install `gnpy` on your system Python.  repo.
+Do not install `gnpy` on your system Python.

 We recommend the use of the Anaconda Python distribution (https://www.anaconda.com/download) which comes with many scientific computing dependencies pre-installed.
 Anaconda creates a base "virtual environment" for you automatically.
 You can also create and manage your conda "virtual environments" yourself (see: https://conda.io/docs/user-guide/tasks/manage-environments.html)

 To activate your Anaconda virtual environment, you may need to do the